Farewell to Mo #YNWA

 Despite his very busy professional life, Mo loved spending time with his twin girls.
 Though I had met Mo before several times, it was through his family that I had my first insight to the man behind the promoter.

-I will close with this account as I feel that, without undervaluing his undeniable commercial success, it was this Mo that most touched people’s lives.
+I will close with this, one of my own personal recollections.
+I do so as I feel that, without undervaluing his undeniable commercial success, it was this Mo that most touched people’s lives.

 “Mo Chaudry taught me something.
 Quite some years ago I was playing rounders on Bossa beach with his two girls.
 I didn’t know they were his girls at the time, that only came to light later.
 Such lovely girls, real little sweethearts.
 I said to Mo, ‘you must be very proud of them’.
 He replied (words to the effect of), ‘I don’t like to think of it as proud, I wouldn’t say that to them, because I don’t want them to think they have to worry about whether I would be proud of who they want to be.
 I want them to be themselves and know I will love them just the same whoever they choose to be’.